VedantGohel/Student-Eye/README.md

 ## 🎯 Overview

-**ClassEye** is a Django-based classroom analytics platform that watches a recorded lecture the way an attentive observer would — and reports back with numbers instead of guesses.
+**StudentEye** is a Django-based classroom analytics platform that watches a recorded lecture the way an attentive observer would — and reports back with numbers instead of guesses.

 ### The Problem